boris-behav-obs/boris-behav-obs.github.io/src/run_source_code.md

 === "Microsoft Windows"

-    Open a command prompt and type: (1)
-    { .annotate }
+    Open a command prompt or a PowerShell and type: (1) { .annotate }

     1. If you do not know how to open a command prompt,